Working Lands in South Carolina

 Diverse and resilient forests are better able to adapt to the stresses of climate change, are likely to have better long-term health and production, and offer habitat for wildlife, including many declining bird species.

-If you own land and would like to know more about how to manage your property for birds, habitat, or carbon, etc. let us know!
-You can also check out our upcoming events to see if we have a landowner workshop scheduled.
+If you own land and would like to know more about how to manage your property for birds, habitat, or carbon, etc., we'd love to connect with you!
+Get in touch or check out our upcoming events to see if a landowner workshop is scheduled near you.

-By submitting my mobile number I agree to receive periodic text messages from Audubon at 42248 about how I can help birds.
-Reply STOP to any message to unsubscribe.
-Message & data rates may apply.
+By submitting my mobile number I agree to receive text messages from Audubon at 42248 about how I can help birds, including donation requests.
+Up to 4 msgs/month.
+Message and data rates may apply.
+Text HELP for more information.
+Text STOP to stop receiving messages.
+Read our Privacy Policy and Terms & Conditions.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.